onera/paradigm/training/C/03_Exercise_2/exercise_2.md

 ### Set the target point cloud

 Now let's provide the target point cloud to the structure.
+Recall that there can be more than one partition per MPI rank.

 ```{code-cell}
 %%code_block -p exercise_2 -i 5